- An overview of data protection

 The purpose of this section is to inform data subjects about how we processes their personal data by, inter alia, collecting or collating, receiving, recording, storing, updating, distributing, erasing or destroying, disclosing and/or generally using the data subject’s personal data.

-TNP, in its capacity as responsible party and/or operator (as these terms are defined in POPIA), shall strive to observe, and comply with its obligations under POPIA as well as accepted information protection principles, practices and guidelines when it processes personal data from or in respect of a data subject.
+TNP, in its capacity as responsible party and/or operator (as these terms are defined by GDPR and POPIA), shall strive to observe, and comply with its obligations under GDPR and POPIA as well as accepted information protection principles, practices and guidelines when it processes personal data from or in respect of a data subject.

 Please note that this policy does not apply to the information practices of third party companies who we may engage with in relation to our business operations (including, without limitation, their websites, platforms and/or applications) which we do not own or control; or individuals that TNP does not manage or employ.
 These third party sites may have their own privacy policies and terms and conditions and we encourage you to read them before using them.